-Although crape myrtle may remind you of vacations in the South, there are many varieties that will flourish right here in your Long Island garden.
-Plant in full sun and then sit back and enjoy the beauty of the bark, foliage and flowers.
-Here are a few of our...
+Although crape myrtle may remind you of the South, it’s also a perfect choice for your Long Island garden.
+In fact, many hardy varieties will thrive here.
+Simply plant in full sun, and over time, enjoy the changing beauty of its bark, foliage, and flowers.
+Here are a...

 Years ago, Crape Myrtle trees could only be enjoyed by our neighbors in the south.
 They were not hardy enough to live through our cold winter months and instead thrived only in warmer climates like North Carolina.
 Luckily many of those southern varieties have been...